 If you're using Instabug in your live app, we recommend triggering Instabug from an action in the Settings or Help screen.
 This is a common practice and is usually the first place users will check when they want to send feedback or get help.

-For more details, check out the docs: iOS, Android and React Native.
+For more details, check out the docs: iOS, Android, Flutter, and React Native.

 3. Set Instabug's default prompts

-1. Report a problem: this option is used to report the defects and problems that users spot in your app.
-When chosen, users will be shown a list of report categories to pick from (if you have report categories enabled) and then a view appears where they can compose a new report, add a description, attach screenshots and video recordings.
+Report a problem: This option is used to report defects and problems that users spot in your app.
+When chosen, users will be shown a list of report categories to pick from (if you have report categories enabled), and then a view appears where they can compose a new report, add a description, attach screenshots, and video recordings.

-2. Suggest an improvement: this option is used to suggest improvements and enhancements by your users, providing valuable feedback that will be very helpful for your product team.
+Suggest an improvement: This option is used to suggest improvements and enhancements by your users, providing valuable feedback that will be very helpful for your product team.
 Choosing this option will direct them to compose a new report.

-3. Ask a question: this is usually used for support questions and inquiries.
-When users select this option, it immediately starts a new live chat.
+Ask a question: This option is usually used for support questions and inquiries.
+When users select it, a new live chat immediately starts.

-4. Previous threads (the icon on the top right): when users tap on this icon, it opens their list of conversations with your team.
-A conversation is created when you reply back to a report that you received from the first 2 categories, or when the user starts a new live chat through "Ask a question".
+Previous threads (the icon at the top right): When users tap on this icon, it opens their list of conversations with your team.
+A conversation is created when you reply to a report that you received from the first two categories or when the user starts a new live chat through "Ask a question."

 Depending on your support model and team capacity, you might need to tweak the initial menu.
-We recommend that you always enable the first two options, "Report a problem" and "Suggest an improvement".
-As for the third option, "Ask a question", our recommendation is to enable it only when you have a dedicated support team who will be able to keep up with your users' messages and provide a good live chat experience.
+We recommend that you always enable the first two options, "Report a problem" and "Suggest an improvement."
+As for the third option, "Ask a question," we recommend that you enable it only when you have a dedicated support team who can keep up with your users' messages and provide a good live chat experience.

-For more details about how to customize the initial Instabug prompt titled "Need help?" check the docs: iOS, Android and React Native.
+For more details about customizing the initial Instabug prompt, "Need help?" check the docs for iOS, Android, Flutter, and React Native.

 4. Select categories for incoming reports